Search Engine Optimization Myths in 2018 (Part 4)

 SEO Myth #20: Google is unforgiving

 In conclusion, SEO has a lot of misconceptions.
 As the years go on, more myths will be formed.
 SEO is a continually evolving process.
-We have learned over the series that SEO isn’t just about being high ranked on Google.
-SEO is about creating relevant high quality content and using technical website design together to create results.
-If you have any questions or are in interested in Search Engine Optimization services, give us a call.
+Blue Water Marketing has learned over the series that SEO isn’t just about being highly ranked on Google.
+SEO is about creating relevant high-quality content and using technical website design together to create results.
+If you have any questions or are interested in Search Engine Optimization services, give us a call.